Arabia

 2. Arabia Deserta—the el-Badieh or “Great Wilderness” of the Arabs

-3. Arabia Petraea, i.e., the Rocky Arabia—so called from its rocky mountains and stony plains
+3. Arabia Petraea, i.e., the Rocky Arabia—so called due to its rocky mountains and stony plains

 It consisted of all the northwest portion of the country.